whpptjs/docs/docs/src/guide/gettingStarted/authentication.md

 ## Roles

 Roles are baked into Whppt to accompany the authentication system provided.
-To make roles, using the root user or a user with an admin role, we can visit the site settings dialog and move over to the roles tab.
+To make roles, using the root user or a user with an admin role, we can visit the site settings dialogue and move over to the roles tab.
 Here we can create and manage roles.
 Selecting the `Is Admin Role` option on creation will mark the role as admin.

 To apply roles, there are multiple options as to where we want to apply the roles.
 It's likely that you would want to create and use roles at a page level or at a site level.
-Admin will allow for all site level configuration such as the site settings dialog.
+Admin will allow for all site level configuration such as the site settings dialogue.
 The page level roles are any role that you might choose to apply to specific pages.

-Within the page settings dialog there is also a roles tab.
+Within the page settings dialogue there is also a roles tab.
 This tab will list the available roles and where or not the role has permission to perform specific tasks.
 You can restrict roles to either allow/disallow the following actions.

 - Viewing of the current page